vsergeev/luaradio/new-to-sdr.md

 Waterfall receivers are characterized by a real-time vertical [spectrogram](https://en.wikipedia.org/wiki/Spectrogram), showing the frequency spectrum of the SDR receiver's passband over time.
-Waterfall receivers simulate many functions of a wideband hardware RF receiver, like tuning, demodulation modes, filters, and listening to or recording demodulated audio.
+Waterfall receivers also simulate many functions of a wideband hardware RF receiver, like tuning, demodulation modes, filters, and listening to demodulated audio.
 Waterfall receivers are useful for exploring the RF spectrum and selectively demodulating parts of it.

 <div align="center">
 <figure>